openedx/open-edx-proposals/oeps/processes/oep-0060-proc-sec-group.rst

 Issue Triage and Routing
 ------------------------
-The on-call Security Working Group member will triage the incoming report.
+The on-duty Security Working Group member will triage the incoming report.

 They will: